itaigat/MEMM_POS_Tagger/notes.md

         'WDT', 'WP', 'WP$', 'WRB', '#', '$', '\'\'', '``', '(', ')', ',', '.', ':']
  ```

- the fit output (our vector) is currently composed of unigram features only:
+ the fit output (our vector) is currently composed of unigram features and 1 iteration only:

 observe our vector on different set